Coloring ideas for Hippopotamus

 Hippopotamuses are large, plant-eating mammals that live in rivers and lakes across Africa.
 Despite their bulky bodies and short legs, they can run quickly and are excellent swimmers.
 Hippos spend most of the day in water to stay cool, and come out at night to graze on grass.
 They have big mouths and sharp teeth, which they use for defense, not for eating meat.
 Hippos live in groups called pods or bloats and are known for their loud grunts and splashes.
 In the wild, they can live up to 40 years and are one of the most fascinating animals in the animal kingdom.

-How to say Hippopotamus in different languages
+How to say Hippopotamus in different languages?

 - English: Hippopotamus